streamsniperrty/2026-Plasma-Sway-Config/README.md

-# 2026 Plasma and Hyprland Config Guide
+# 2026 Plasma and Sway Config Guide

 Welcome!
-This guide will go over how I customized KDE Plasma 6 as well as the Hyprland window manager.
+This guide will go over how I customized KDE Plasma 6 as well as the Sway window manager.

 ![Plasma Home](/imgs/plasma_home.png)